 Shearers need to be:

-Useful experience for shearers includes work on farms, or jobs that involve animal-handling.
+Useful experience for shearers includes work on farms or jobs that involve handling animals.

 Find out more about training

 What are the chances of getting a job?

 Shearer opportunities average but likely to improve